alphagov/govuk-developer-docs/source/manual/replicate-app-data-locally.html.md

     mac$ cd ~/govuk/govuk-puppet/development-vm/replication
     mac$ ./replicate-data-local.sh -u $USERNAME -F ../ssh_config -n

-> You may be able to skip the -u and -F flags depending on your setup

 The data will download to a folder named with today's date in `./backups`, for example `./backups/2018-01-01`.

 then

     dev$ cd /var/govuk/govuk-puppet/development-vm/replication
-    dev$ ./replicate-data-local.sh -d path/to/dir -s
+    dev$ ./replicate-data-local.sh -d backups/YYYY-MM-DD/ -s

-> You can skip the -d flag if you do this on the same day as the download.

-> Databases take a long time to download and use a lot of disk space
-> (up to ~30GB uncompressed).
-The process also uses a lot of
-> compute resource as you import the data.
+Databases take a long time to download and use a lot of disk space (up to ~30GB uncompressed).
+The process also uses a lot of compute resource as you import the data.

-> The downloaded backups will automatically be deleted after import (whether
-> successful or not) unless the -k flag is specified.
+The downloaded backups will automatically be deleted after import (whether successful or not) unless the `-k` flag is specified.

 ## If you don't have integration access